Last Updated on 8 January, 2021 by Veronica

 *Tip: Take half a day to visit something you’ve left behind or especially liked.

-From Lisbon, you have to go to the Natural Park of the Southwest Alentejo and the Algarve.
+From Lisbon, you have to go to the Natural Park of Southwest Alentejo and the Algarve.

 Where to sleep in Lisbon

-As always, we recommend making the hotel reservations on Booking, you’ll find a great selection along with some of the best prices.
+As always, we recommend making hotel reservations on Booking; you’ll find a great selection along with some of the best prices.
 Here, you have the link to choose your ideal hotel in Lisbon.

 Southern Portugal, Alentejo and Algarve

-To go to the Algarve you can go by the toll highway or by the national road.
-We prefer the second one because we will stop by the towns and beaches that we want to see.
+To go to the Algarve, you can go by the toll highway or by the national road.
+We prefer the second one because we will stop by the towns and beaches we want to see.

 Beaches between Lisbon and Sagres